tenkabuto/Class-Notes/README.md

 Both Mama and Papa are worried about Lamb, as the days've gotten shorter and the weather colder.
 Mama's working on some coats for Lamb while Papa is toughening him up.

-## Branches
+## Metaphor Extension
-* MamasCoats ("Mama's Coats") deals with style, particularly CSS.
-(Think of 'Coats' as themes.)
+* Mama deals with Lamb's style, particularly his CSS.
+	* Her 'coats' are to be thought of as themes.
 		* *Do lambs actually wear coats?* [Yes they do](http://goodshepherdlambcoats.com/lambcoats/lambcoats.htm)!
-* PapasTraining ("Papa's Training") deals with structure, particularly the integrity of Lamb's HTML.
+* Papa deals with Lamb's structural integrity.